Skip to content

 Designing Playwright Tests That Survive UI Refactors

-Argues that Playwright suites break during UI refactors not from bad luck but from coupling to CSS classes, DOM structure, and text content rather than semantic roles, labels, and explicit test attributes — and prescribes a tiered selector hierarchy and page-object patterns to fix it.
+Argues that Playwright test suites break during UI refactors not because of bad selector choices alone, but because tests couple to implementation details — CSS classes, DOM structure, position — rather than semantic roles, labels, and accessible names that stay stable.

 Read at the source →